WenbinZhu/Probabilistic-Reasoning/README.md

 - Viterbi(Python): Use Viterbi alogorithm for speech recognition, decoding a sentense from observations, given a Hidden Markov Model

-- Reinforcement_Learning: Use value iteration and policy iteration in reinforcement learning to slove the maze problem
+- Reinforcement_Learning(Python): Use value iteration and policy iteration in reinforcement learning to slove the maze problem